hanjinliu/cylindra/docs/fit_splines.md

     [GitHub repository](https://github.com/hanjinliu/cylindra/blob/main/tests/13pf_MT.tif), which have been used for testing the programs.
 You can download it to try following instructions.

+    *New in v1.0.2*: You can now fetch the demo data directly from `Plugins > Fetch > 13 PF microtubule`.

 ## Draw Splines

 :material-arrow-right-thin-circle-outline: API: [`register_path`][cylindra.widgets.main.CylindraMainWidget.register_path]